AndreiPiatrou/articles/team-best-practices.md

 <!-- /MarkdownTOC -->

 ## GitFlow
-We use usual [gitflow][link_gitflow] practices for compicated solutions with strict release, beta and and other special rules:
+We use usual [gitflow][link_gitflow] practices for complicated solutions with a strict release, beta and other special rules:

 1. `master` branch is used only for released sources.
 2. `develop` branch is used for development purposes.